DAY 1: CUSCO-QESUNO-ANATA

 - TRANSFER – from the airport to hotel (Cusco Only)

-- DUFFLE BAG AND TRASH BAGS – included in the trekking price!
+- DUFFLE BAG AND LINER BAGS – included in the trekking price!

 - BOILED WATER is included along the Inca Trail.